DawnDJ/CASA0018_Assignment2/README.md

 <img width="1348" height="222" alt="image" src="https://github.com/user-attachments/assets/ef83b53c-4ddc-453f-a97e-d634bb796f90" />
 <p align="center"><em>RGB Configuration</em></p>

-To improve model generalisation and mitigate overfitting given the relatively small dataset (40 images per class), on‑the‑fly data augmentation was enabled during training.
-Edge Impulse applies random transformations to each training image in every epoch (random rotation, horizontal flip, brightness adjustment, zoom) to improve generalisation.
+To improve model generalisation and mitigate overfitting given the relatively small dataset , on‑the‑fly data augmentation was enabled during training.
+Edge Impulse applies random transformations including rotation, horizontal flip, brightness adjustment and zoom to each training image in every epoch to improve generalisation.

-All augmentations were applied only to the training set; validation and test sets remained unaltered to provide an unbiased performance estimate.
-This strategy effectively increased the diversity of the training data without requiring additional manual collection.

 <img width="1352" height="1484" alt="image" src="https://github.com/user-attachments/assets/cb718d34-68c1-4e05-9977-66c8bcccfe4d" />
 <p align="center"><em>Transfer Learning Configuration</em></p>

-After configuring the Image processing block, Edge Impulse generates a feature vector for each image (e.g., 96×96×3 = 27,648 dimensions) and then projects it into a 2D space using t‑SNE.
+After configuring the Image processing block, Edge Impulse generates a feature vector for each image and then projects it into a 2D space using t‑SNE.
 The resulting Feature Explorer plot provides a visual check of whether the dataset is linearly separable before any model training.

 <img width="1300" height="616" alt="image" src="https://github.com/user-attachments/assets/b5a13167-474d-457d-8413-6534b10726ed" />
 <p align="center"><em>An Example of Feature Explorer</em></p>

 The resulting plot shows that the vast majority of samples from all four classes (Adder, Grass Snake, Slow Worm, Unknown) are sparsely scattered within a small region, without forming any clear or dense clusters.
 A few individual points lie slightly outside this region, but there is no meaningful separation between the classes – points of different labels are thoroughly intermingled.
 In particular, the Unknown class (environmental crops) does not stand apart from the animal classes; all classes overlap substantially.

 This low‑separability result is expected for a fine‑grained classification task with strong visual similarities.
 The three reptile species share similar body shapes, colour palettes and natural backgrounds; the Unknown crops were taken from the exact same images, thus sharing identical texture and lighting statistics.
-Under a simple linear projection (t‑SNE of raw features), these subtle differences are not captured.
+Under a simple linear projection (t‑SNE of raw features), these subtle differences are not captured, which demonstrates why non-linear feature learning, namely deep learning is necessary.

-This demonstrates why non‑linear feature learning (i.e., deep neural networks) is necessary.
-The later sections will show that after fine‑tuning pre‑trained models (MobileNetV1, V2, EfficientNet), the networks learned a discriminative embedding and achieving improvements on test accuracy.
-The Feature Explorer result thus serves as a baseline justification for using transfer learning on this challenging task.

 ## Model
 All models were built using Edge Impulse’s Transfer Learning (Image) block.
 The input images were resized using Fit shortest axis to preserve the original aspect ratio, which is essential for distinguishing the body shape differences between the stocky Adder and the slender Grass Snake.
 Three pre‑trained architectures were selected for comparison: MobileNetV1, MobileNetV2 and EfficientNet‑B0.
 All were initialised with ImageNet weights and fine‑tuned on our dataset.

 The following fixed hyperparameters were used across all training runs unless stated otherwise:

-On‑the‑fly data augmentation: random rotation, horizontal flip, brightness adjustment, random zoom.

 Learning rate: 0.0005 for all models

-Training/validation split: 80/20 (stratified by class).

 Batch size: 32 for MobileNetV1/V2, 16 for EfficientNet (All Edge Impulse default).

-Resize mode: Fit shortest axis for all experiments.

 For MobileNetV1 we also experimented with two width multipliers (alpha: 0.25 and 0.1) to explore the trade‑off between model size and accuracy.
 For MobileNetV2 the default alpha (0.35) was used.
 EfficientNet‑B0 has no alpha parameter.